-There are statutory "preferential claims" in the British Virgin Islands which are claims of a type prescribed by the Rules as such.
+There are statutory "preferential claims" in the British Virgin Islands which are claims of a type prescribed by the Rules as such and which may have preference over floating charges.

 15. How would your response to questions 12 to 14 change, if at all, assuming that an Event of Default, Relevant Event or Specified Condition, as the case may be, exists with respect to the Secured Party rather than or in addition to the Security Collateral Provider (for example, would this affect the ability of the Security Party to exercise its enforcement rights with respect to the Collateral?)